How I Build Presentations, day 6: Dry runs

 Backups

-Backups are important, so all my slides and demo’s are backed up to “the cloud”, so that even if I have a serious hardware failure I can pull the bits down and get up and running.
+Backups are important, so all my slides and demos are backed up to “the cloud,” so that even if I have a serious hardware failure, I can pull the bits down and get up and running quickly.

 Connections

 Two examples of this are power and networks.
-Power is an interesting for laptops since the performance could be changed if the OS detects there is no power – so your demo’s or videos may run slower than expected.
-In fact for my demo’s I have changed the upper limit from 100 000 to 10 000 as it runs too slowly when not on power.
+Power is interesting for laptops since performance could be affected if the OS detects there is no power—so your demos or videos may run slower than expected.
+In fact, for my demos, I changed the upper limit from 100 000 to 10 000, as it runs too slowly when not on power.

-Network connectivity is also something to check because if you are using a virtual machine then not having network connections could mean that the network on the VM is disconnect and then you cannot connect to the services running on it.
+Network connectivity is also something to check, because if you are using a virtual machine, not having network connections could mean the network on the VM is disconnected, and then you cannot connect to the services running on it.

-The tip her is to check that your demo’s still work when you not at your desk.
+The tip here is: Check that your demos still work when you’re not at your desk.

 Projectors

-Projectors are very different to a monitor and doing a demo on them is MUCH different to how it is when looking at your monitor.
-The key differences are I want to highlight are resolution, contrast, screen mode and layout.
+Projectors are very different from a monitor, and doing a demo on them is much different than when looking at your monitor.
+The key differences I want to highlight are resolution, contrast, screen mode, and layout.

 Resolution

-Projectors seem to come out of the stone age as getting above a resolution of 1024x768 is VERY VERY difficult.
-For me this has been a problem in the past when it came to Visual Studio.
-With all it’s toolbars and chrome, the code area is so small at that resolution it made it hard to demo.
-Knowing this earlier means making sure you get your configuration right and your demo will better.
+Projectors often come out of the Stone Age, as getting above a resolution of 1024×768 is very very difficult.
+For me, this has been a problem in the past when it came to Visual Studio.
+With all its toolbars and chrome, the code area is so small at that resolution it made it hard to demo.
+Knowing this earlier means making sure you get your configuration right—so your demo will work better.

-Tip: Alt+Shift+Enter will full screen your code or designer window in Visual Studio – very useful to get the gunk out the way.
-If you are using VS2010 then you can also undock and maximize the window.
+Tip: Alt+Shift+Enter will full-screen your code or designer window in Visual Studio—very useful to get the gunk out of the way.
+If you are using VS2010, you can also undock and maximize the window.

 Contrast

-One of the worst demo’s at TechEd ever unfortunately was one of mine.
-I had a great demo planned – beautiful application which was styled in a white, grey and blue theme.
-When projected to a movie sized screen at TechEd though, the projector was not able to get enough difference between the colours.
+One of the worst demos at TechEd ever—unfortunately, it was mine.
+I had a great demo planned—a beautiful application styled in a white, grey, and blue theme.
+When projected to a movie-sized screen at TechEd, though, the projector was not able to get enough difference between the colors.
 So the application just looked like a big white screen with shadows.
-What I had failed to do was test that demo on a projector ahead of the time, else I would have seen the issue and would have been able to fix it.
+What I had failed to do was test that demo on a projector ahead of time.
+Otherwise, I would have seen the issue and been able to fix it.

 Screen Mode

-When you are doing a demo at your desk you can see the screen and have control over it – when using a projector you are either in duplication mode, which gives you the same feeling or in extended mode where you have to juggle between the projector and you machine.
+When you are doing a demo at your desk, you can see the screen and have control over it—when using a projector, you are either in duplication mode, which gives you the same feeling, or in extended mode, where you have to juggle between the projector and your machine.

-I once forgot to print my notes (yes, I keep a printed copy of my slide and notes, so that I have yet another fall back) before a dry run with some people.
-Being still new with the presentation I hadn’t memorised the demo’s which meant I needed to read my demo script on my screen and have my demo on another one.
+I once forgot to print my notes (yes, I keep a printed copy of my slides and notes, so that I have yet another fallback) before a dry run with some people.
+Being still new with the presentation, I hadn’t memorized the demos, which meant I needed to read my demo script on my screen and have my demo on another one.
 This meant connecting to the projector in extended mode.
-Well it was a nightmare, I struggle with the difference in resolutions, popup’s occurring on the wrong screen and neck hurt from having to look backwards and forwards the whole time.
+Well, it was a nightmare—I struggled with the difference in resolutions, pop-ups occurring on the wrong screen, and neck pain from having to look back and forth the whole time.

 Layout